01 of 04

 Had Disney nixed the brake, the airtime likely would be considerable—and likely too much from Disney's perspective.
 As it is, Tron is The Mouse's fastest coaster.
 Just shy of 60 mph (although it feels... even zippier), it bests Rock 'n' Roller Coaster's top speed by a few mph.
 While it does not include any inversions, Tron's ride experience is nonetheless plenty thrilling and wouldn't be out of place at coaster-crazy parks such as Six Flags.
 (Then again, it doesn’t come close to the speeds of the world’s fastest coasters.)Continue to 4 of 4 below.

 Back inside, the soundtrack swells as the train banks left and right and soars through light effects.
 Near the end, the passengers' blue train encounters a virtual red train, and the race is on.
 The red train ducks underneath, emerges on the other side of the blue train, and crashes in a (simulated) fiery explosion.
 The train decelerates in a mirrored tunnel similar to the launch tunnel.

-The mainland China park is the only Disney park to offer Tron...
-Lightcycle Power Run.
+Until the Magic Kingdom at Disney World builds and opens its... version, the mainland China park is the only Disney park to offer Tron Lightcycle Power Run.
 Perhaps the world's coolest coaster, it is among the top reasons to visit Shanghai Disneyland.